gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 > "If you use HWSpi, the adafruit library defaults to 40Mhz, you can make it twice as fast by going to the full 80Mhz speed if your hardware supports it (worked for me with ESP8266): display.begin(80000000);"

+When editing Arduino Libraries with Visual Studio, you can safely ignore the `WARNING: Spurious .vs folder` errors.
+There's an [open issue](https://github.com/arduino/arduino-builder/issues/322) and [PR](https://github.com/arduino/arduino-builder/pull/321) to address this.

 ## other stuff

 See supplements (TODO - which are actually needed?)